ashhanai/blockchain-developer-bootcamp-final-project/README.md

 6. all set 🥳

 ### Contract unit tests
+1. open terminal and run `ganache-cli -p 8545`
-1. from project root dir run tests on test network `npm test`, it will compile contracts and run unit tests
+2. open another terminal window and from project root dir run tests `npm run test`, it will compile contracts and run unit tests

 ### Contract interaction
-1. open terminal and run `ganache-cli -p 8545`
+1. open terminal and run `ganache-cli -p 8545` (don't need to do that if you already have running ganache on port `8545`)
-2. open another terminal window and from project root dir open truffle console `npx truffle console --network development`, it will open console connected to your local ganache
+2. open another terminal window and from project root dir open truffle console `npm run console`, it will open console connected to your local ganache
 3. in console run `migrate` to compile and migrate P2PLoan, ERC20Faucet & ERC721Faucet contracts
 4. all contracts are deployed and you are ready to interact with them

 ### UI interaction
 UI is using opensea API, which would not work if connected to local blockchain.
-Because of that, UI is by default connected to Rinkeby testnet and you can run it locally by running `npm start` in client directory.
+Because of that, UI is by default connected to Rinkeby testnet and you can run it locally by running `npm run start` in client directory.
 All contracts are already deployed to Rinkeby testnet so you don't need to worry about that.

 ## Public Ethereum wallet for certification
 ashhanai.eth - `0x8ea42a3334E2AaB7d144990FDa6afE67a85E2a5c`